qamatters/SBDB_Close_Approach_API_Automation/README.md

 inside a docker container.

 **Once your automated test is ready, you can run it:**
-1. By just right clicking on the feature file, and click on run
+1. By just right clicking on the feature file, and click on run (If project is configured in any IDE like Intelij)
 2. You can run the cucumberReport.java file (Make sure the tag is appropriate in the cucumber report file)
 3. or you can run it with the help of mvn command